Frequently Asked Questions

 Please text for time sensitive issues.

-If the session is not cancelled 24 hours before the scheduled appointment time, I will charge a full session fee for the session as I am unable to fill last minute sessions.
+If the session is not cancelled 24 hours before the scheduled appointment time, we will charge a full session fee for the session as we are unable to fill last minute sessions.

-If there is a pattern of missed or rescheduled appointments, I reserve the right to end our working relationship and refer you to another counsellor.
+If there is a pattern of missed or rescheduled appointments, we reserve the right to end our working relationship and refer you to another counsellor.

 Please be mindful when booking appointments and aim to attend the ones you book, as it can be difficult to fill sessions even with notice.